+61 2 9905 0133

 7/27 Dale Street Brookvale 2100 SYDNEY NSW, AUSTRALIA

-The most common form of PCP is the thick-walled cyst constinaing up to 8 intracystic bodies (sporozites).
+The most common form of P. jirovecii is the thick-walled cyst containing up to 8 intracystic bodies (sporozoites).
 These mature into extracystic pleomorphic forms, the trophozoites.
-The development cycle occurs in both the alvolar epithelial cells and in the alveolar spaces.
+The development cycle occurs in both the alveolar epithelial cells and in the alveolar spaces.

 Principle of the test

 The Cellabs Pneumo CEL Indirect IFA kit is an indirect immunofluorescence assay for the detection of

 Pneumocystis jirovecii organisms in patient specimens (sputum or broncheoalveolar lavage).

 • Monoclonal antibody specific for cysts and trophozoites

 • Tests slides can be interpreted in less than two minutes

 • Simple and rapid (30 minutes incubation)

 Please note, the Pneumo Cel Direct IFA kit is currently unavalable - the alternative Pneumo Cel IFA Indirect Kit uses the same antibody as the Pneumo Cel Direct kit.